yozhikoff/toy-paper-classifier/README.md

 Approximately 30k papers from this [kaggle dataset](https://www.kaggle.com/neelshah18/arxivdataset/) were used for training.

 ## Model
 I fine-tuned all weights from a pre-trained [distilbert](https://huggingface.co/Wi/arxiv-topics-distilbert-base-cased) for 2 epochs.
+More details on training in the notebook.